-The famous Iguazu Falls are a bucket-list item for many travellers, both gay and straight.
+The famous Iguazu Falls is a bucket-list item for many travelers, both gay and straight.
 This amazing sight is the largest waterfall system in the world and absolutely breathtaking up close as you watch thousands of gallons of water plummeting into the foam.

 When US First Lady Eleanor Roosevelt visited the falls, she exclaimed “Poor Niagara!”

 The falls straddle the border between Argentina and Brazil, which means you can stay in either country if you want to visit the waterfalls.
 It can be confusing to figure out which side is best, or even how to understand the differences, but don't worry, 'cause we're here to help!